nmiguelmoura/blockchainAPI/README.md

 ```

 ##### Create a new block in the chain
 Post to `localhost:8000/block` with parameter `body` filled with the new block content.
-Example using Fetch API from within the same origin:
+Example using Fetch API:

 ```
 const postData = (url = ``, data = {}) => {